sbradley7777/emacs.d/FAQ.md

 ## Features and Functionality

+*Questions about using the various features and capabilities provided by this configuration.*

 ### Q: How does the auto-completion system work?

 **A:** The configuration uses [Corfu](https://github.com/minad/corfu) for universal completion: